Wang9944/MTest/README.md

 # MTest
-Help novice learners to learn and perform scale development and evaluation.
+Help people learn and perform scale development and evaluation.

 MTest was developed in R programming language.
 Confirmatory factor analysis is one of the common methods to evaluate the reliability and validity of a measuring instrument.
 Hence, package Lavaan and semPlot were used to proceed with factor analysis in MTest.